South East Asia ATLAS of Plucked Instruments

 The sundatang of the KadazanDusun tribe from Penampang district, the Lotud-Dusun tribe (who call it “gagayan”) and those of the Rungus tribe are more widely played than the one of the KadazanDusuns of Tambunan district.
 This Tambunan sundatang has a small body and a neck over a meter long.

-The sundatang can be played for personal entertainment or as a dance accompaniment (in the Tambunan district - the Magarang) and sometimes played in pairs as in Tuaran district.
+The sundatang can be played for personal entertainment or as a dance accompaniment (in the Tambunan district - the Magarang) and is sometimes played in pairs, as in Tuaran district.

 pictures from website Malaysiana